 2. Although you know you are a reputable company, you are out there competing with thousands of other websites within the same sector, so Google needs an indicator as to what website should be most prominent in the search engines.

-Marketeers for years have been involved in a number of ‘quick win’ schemes such as paying for blog posts, and bulk buying links, but Google has time and time again said this is a no go, and even has a platform for reporting spam links on its blog!
+Marketers for years have been involved in a number of ‘quick win’ schemes such as paying for blog posts, and bulk buying links, but Google has time and time again said this is a no-go, and even has a platform for reporting spam links on its blog!